 Activated charcoal is one such ingredient.
 Beyond dental care, you’re sure to find activated charcoal in different industries.
 It’s especially popular in the beauty community and in restaurants, which often serve up a dish or dessert with activated charcoal as the main ingredient.
 But while it does hold medical importance—particularly when it comes to poisoning—it’s not the best thing to brush your teeth with.
 As a matter of fact, it can stain and damage your enamel.

 Bottom line?
 If an oral health product advertises a specific ingredient, be sure to do your research.
-Otherwise, it’s an oral hygiene gimmick that can cost you some health problems.
+Otherwise, it’s might be an oral hygiene gimmick that could cost you some health problems.

 Know what your teeth really need

 For your dental health, all you really need to do is brush and floss your teeth and visit your dentist every six months.
 But we can get derailed sometimes.
 And when we do, there’s always that desire to compensate.
 It’s during that moment of guilt that we’re the most susceptible to those oral hygiene gimmicks.